lima-vm/socket_vmnet/README.md

 The guest IP is assigned by the DHCP server provided by macOS.

-Make sure that the guest is accessible to the internet, and the guest IP is accessible from the host. e.g., Run `sudo apt-get update && sudo apt-get install -y apache2` in the guest, and access the guest IP via Safari on the host.
+The guest is accessible to the internet, and the guest IP is accessible from the host.

+To confirm, run `sudo apt-get update && sudo apt-get install -y apache2` in the guest, and access the guest IP via Safari on the host.

 ### Multi VM
 Multiple VMs can be connected to a single `vde_vmnet` instance.